Substantial share ownership

 - provide additional disclosures, when compliance with the specific requirements in IFRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity’s financial position and financial performance; and

 - make an assessment of the Company’s ability to continue as a going concern.

 The directors are responsible for keeping proper accounting records, which disclose with reasonable accuracy at any time the financial position of the Company, for safeguarding the assets, for taking reasonable steps for the prevention and detection of fraud and other irregularities and for the preparation of a Directors’ report and directors’ compensation report.

 The directors are responsible for the maintenance and integrity of the Company website.
 Jersey legislation and UK regulation governing the preparation and dissemination of financial statements differs from legislation in other jurisdictions.

 The directors confirm that so far as they are aware, there is no relevant audit information of which the Company’s auditors are unaware.
 Each director has taken all the steps that he or she ought to have taken, as a director, in order to make himself or herself aware of any relevant audit information and to establish that the Company’s auditors are aware of that information.

-The Board considers the Annual Report and financial statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for share owners to assess the Company’s performance, business model and strategy.
+The Board considers the Annual Report and financial statements, taken as a whole, is fair, balanced and understandable and provides the information necessary for share owners to assess the Company’s position, performance, business model and strategy.

 By Order of the Board: